yuyichao/explore/julia/new_gc/bit_swap.md

     * If doing full collection

-        * clear remset2
+        * Clear remset2

             We will repopulate it during the mark phase below.

-        * mark2: mark everything
+        * Mark2: mark everything

             * age: ignore (mark never has anything to do with the age)
             * mark1: clear (reset original mark bit during marking)